sekika/swrcfit/README.md

 * Rename `swrcfit.m` to `swrcfit`
 * Edit the first line of swrcfit, `#!/usr/bin/octave -qf`, to the path where octave is installed.
 * Copy to wherever the path is set, such as /usr/local/bin or /usr/bin.

+`Install.sh` script tries to automatically do the job so far.
+It first checks if Octave is installed, and install swrcfit to `/usr/local/bin`.
+If it is invoked with `Installand install swrcfit to `/usr/local/bin`.
+If it is invoked with `./Install.sh DIR`, swrcfit is installed to DIR.
+After that, the script runs swrcfit with sample data and checks if it is identical to sample result.
+If it is not, it tries to install optim package from octave forge.
+If it is not successful, it shows a message to manually install necessary files.

 ## Preparation of data